UrbanInstitute/covid-neighborhood-job-analysis/README.md

      2020-2021 > Spreadsheet > Submit.
 Once the Excel sheet downloads, open it, and filter to the latest week in the `Filed week ended` column.
-The values in the `Initial Claims` column are going to be a little different form the values in `data/raw-data/small/initial-claims-bls-state.xlsx` as the BLS
+The values in the `Initial Claims` column are going to be a little different form the values in `data/raw-data/small/initial-claims-bls-state.csv` as the BLS
      updates the previous weeks numbers.
-You need to replace the old values in `initial-claims-bls-state.xlsx` with the updated values from the `Initial Claims`  column of the downloaded excel sheet.
+You need to replace the old values in `initial-claims-bls-state.csv` with the updated values from the `Initial Claims`  column of the downloaded excel sheet.

-  2) Add a column to `data/raw-data/small/initial-claims-bls-state.xlsx` for the next week and manually fill in the new weeks numbers reported in this
+  2) Add a column to `data/raw-data/small/initial-claims-bls-state.csv` for the next week and manually fill in the new weeks numbers reported in this
      pdf: [https://www.dol.gov/ui/data.pdf/](https://www.dol.gov/ui/data.pdf/)
      Be sure that states line up - they may be in different orders in the PDF